-As one of the Mother City’s oldest and most loved tourist attractions, the Victoria & Alfred Waterfront continues to lure and entertain the masses as they descend on Cape Town to be part of the beauty that is South Africa.
+As one of the Mother City’s most loved tourist attractions, the Victoria & Alfred Waterfront continues to lure and entertain the masses as they descend on Cape Town to be part of the beauty that is South Africa.

 These views are complemented by almost endless shopping opportunities, as well as dining hotspots and cultural experiences.
 There really is no shortage of things to do, see and experience at the V&A Waterfront.